Homework 1

 Part B

-The following example code shows some more variable types in java.
-Using this example as a model, write new java code that:
+The example code below shows some more variable types in java.
+Using this and the above example as a model, replace the main code in MainB with new java code that:

 public static void main(String[] args) {